nvinayvarma189/nvinayvarma189.github.io/content/posts/habit-sustaining.md

 A TODO list that forms a narrative.

 For instance, I wan to go to badminton everyday. why is that?
 Why is that?
 I strive to take care of my body.
-Wjy is that?
+Why is that?
 A healthy body lets me puruse things even when I'm older.

 Following such a framework would help you become the person you want to be or it will show that you actually are not doing what you are supposed to be doing.
 If the latter happens, it is a good thing to get back to the drawing board and reflect upon yourself.